ltrgoddard/thesis/temp.markdown

-Cambridge English, Leavis spent much of his early career in positions with relatively low professional status, serving as a probationary lecturer and supervising students at a number of different colleges.[^163] His biographer, Ian MacKillop, summarises the precarity of Leavis’s position: ‘Leavis’s probationary lectureship ran out in October 1931.
+Cambridge English, Leavis spent much of his early career in positions with relatively low professional status, serving as a probationary lecturer and supervising students at a number of different colleges.[^166] His biographer, Ian MacKillop, summarises the precarity of Leavis’s position: ‘Leavis’s probationary lectureship ran out in October 1931.
 Not until 1936 did he gain a lectureship again, and then only a part-time one.
-He was kept on “part work” until 1947, when he was over fifty years old.’[^164] Leavis was not made a fellow at Downing until 1936, at the age of 41, five years after starting work at the college.[^165] His most important critical work, meanwhile, was not printed by Cambridge University Press until the 1960s, appearing instead in the pages of *Scrutiny*, through Gordon Fraser’s appropriately named Minority Press, or through metropolitan publishers such as Chatto & Windus.
-Despite this notable lack of formal institutional support for the Leavisian project, Cambridge was nevertheless the community in which that project took shape, and therefore came to mean something particular to its participants: Anderson describes Leavis’s ultimate conception of the city and its university as a sort of ‘meta-Cambridge’.
-In *Scrutiny:
-A Retrospect*—published, ironically, by CUP in 1963—Leavis makes the ambivalence clear:
+He was kept on “part work” until 1947, when he was over fifty years old.’[^167] Leavis was not made a fellow at Downing until 1936, at the age of 41, five years after starting work at the college.[^168] His most important critical work, meanwhile, was not printed by Cambridge University Press until the 1960s, appearing instead in the pages of *Scrutiny*, through Gordon Fraser’s appropriately named Minority Press, or through metropolitan publishers such as Chatto & Windus.
+Despite this notable lack of formal institutional support for the Leavisian project, Cambridge was nevertheless the community in which that project took shape, and therefore came to mean something particular to its participants: Perry Anderson describes Leavis’s ultimate conception of the city and its university as a sort of ‘meta-Cambridge’.[^169] In *Scrutiny: A Retrospect*—published, ironically, by CUP in 1963—Leavis makes the ambivalence clear:

 > \singlespacing Only at Cambridge could the idea of *Scrutiny* have
 > taken shape, become a formidable life and maintained the continuous